KonnorRogers/vps_setup/README.md

 ## Setup

-* Not everything could be done via bash script
 * Ensure you go into your server and secure it properly

 * For viewing apps over ssh, ensure to use